 Unlike traditional yogurt, Greek yogurt is strained after the cultures have been added to the milk and has thickened.
 This means that Greek yogurt is thicker than traditional yogurt , has a higher protein content and a thicker mouth feel.

 There are different ways to strain the yogurt but I have used cheesecloth.
 Placing the yogurt in cheesecloth which is large enough to draw up the edges around the yogurt, I secure it with a string and hang it suspended over a bowl to catch the whey as it strains.
 Not only is it inconvenient to manage a bag of straining yogurt it is also a pain to rinse and clean the cheesecloth after straining the yogurt!
 I like to get all (or most, anyway) of the residual out of the cheesecloth before putting it in the wash.
 If you don’t, it sours and as you probably guessed, the whole load of laundry smells – bad!
 As a result, I didn’t make Greek yogurt very often.
 But, that has changed…

-Thanks to my daughter-in-law (who purchased from my affiliate partner) and loaned me her Greek Yogurt Maker!
+Thanks to my daughter-in-law who loaned me her Greek Yogurt Maker!

 If your family likes Greek yogurt, you will be surprised how easy it can be to make!

 The photo below shows the Greek Yogurt Maker which can make 2 quarts of Greek yogurt at a time and is BPA free.
 It consists of 3 pieces – the plastic lid, mesh basket and container to catch the whey.

 The top portion of the Greek Yogurt Maker (affiliate link) is a basket with fine mesh that allows the whey to drain through, being caught in the bottom portion of the maker.
 This is the best part – the mesh of the basket rinses out so easily when you are done!